bezmoradi/tutorials/go/17-concurrency.md

 ### What Is a Thread?

 A thread is **software, not hardware**.
-It's a sequence of instructions that your operating system manages and executes.
+It's a sequence of instructions stored in memory that gets executed line by line.
 Think of it as a to-do list that tells the computer what to do step by step.

-Every process has at least one thread (the main thread), but can have multiple threads running at the same time.
-Each thread executes code line by line.

-**Threads vs CPU cores**: A CPU core is the actual physical hardware that runs code.
-Threads are just lists of instructions in memory.
-Your operating system takes these thread instructions and assigns them to CPU cores.
-You can have 100 threads but only 4 CPU cores—the OS just switches between threads very quickly, giving each one a turn on the available cores.

-**Key analogy**: If a process is a restaurant kitchen, threads are the cooks working in that kitchen.
-They share the same kitchen space (memory) but can work on different tasks simultaneously.
+**How threads are created:**

+When you run any program, the operating system automatically creates **1 thread** for it.
+This is called the **main thread**, and it runs your program from start to finish.

+If you want your program to do multiple things at the same time (like downloading a file while updating the screen), you need **more than 1 thread**.
+To get additional threads, **you must write code to create them**.
+The operating system doesn't create extra threads automatically; that's your job as the programmer.

+So the division is simple:
+- **First thread**: Created automatically by the OS when your program starts
+- **Additional threads**: Created by you when you write code to create them

+**What happens after threads are created:**

+Once threads exist (whether the 1 automatic thread or multiple threads you created), the operating system takes over and manages them.
+The OS decides which thread runs on which CPU core and switches between threads very quickly.

+**Threads vs CPU cores:**

+Don't confuse threads with CPU cores.
+A **CPU core** is physical hardware—the actual silicon chip that executes instructions.
+A **thread** is just a list of instructions sitting in memory.

+Your computer might have 4 CPU cores but your program could have 100 threads.
+The operating system rapidly switches which threads are running on those 4 cores, giving each thread a turn.
+This switching happens so fast it feels like all 100 threads are running simultaneously.

 ### OS Threads vs. Threads in Different Contexts